Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 **Property Identifiers** also apply camelCase logic.
 An object identifier will be written as "objectIdentifier".
 Fortunately, you only need to write the value for writing properties.

+#### GET

+- /apiv1/json								- Return a full list of all device data.
+- /apiv1/command/whois						- Make the add-on do a Who Is request.
+- /apiv1/command/iam						- Make the add-on do an I Am request.
+- /apiv1/command/readall					- Make the add-on read everything.
+- /apiv1/commission/ede					    - Read uploaded EDE files.
+- /apiv1/{deviceid}							- Retrieve all data from a specific device.
+- /apiv1/{deviceid}/{objectid}				- Retrieve all data from an object from a specific device.
+- /apiv1/{deviceid}/{objectid}/{propertyid}	- Retrieve a property value from an object in a specific device.

+#### POST

+- /apiv1/commission/ede						- Post EDE files
+- /apiv1/{deviceid}/{objectid}				- Write data to be written to a BACnet object
+- /apiv1/subscribe/{deviceid}/{objectid}	- Upload an EDE file

+#### DELETE

+- /apiv1/commission/ede						- Remove an EDE file with the corresponding device identifier
+- /apiv1/subscribe/{deviceid}/{objectid}	- Remove a CoV subscription

 ## Configuration